Fonds de Commerce Valuation in France: 2026 Scales and Methods

 This topic is part of our service

 The French goodwill transmission market is undergoing a lasting recomposition in 2026.
-Business failures remain at historically high levels, bank acquisition loan rates have stabilised between 4.5% and 6% depending on the borrower profile, and operating profitability is once again the primary purchase criterion.
+Business failures remain at historically high levels, bank acquisition loan rates have eased back to around 3.5% on average (approx. 3.2% to 3.9% over seven years depending on the profile), and operating profitability is once again the primary purchase criterion.
 Buyers no longer pay for a nostalgic turnover figure: they pay for a defensible EBITDA capable of servicing a vendor or bank loan over seven years.

 The 2026 regulatory framework still derives essentially from the Economy Modernisation Act: fiscal tariff under articles 719 et seq.
 CGI, mandatory registration within one month of the sale, and detailed inventory filing at the tax office.
 BOFiP doctrine (notably BOI-ENR-DMTOM-10-20-20 and BOI-ENR-DMTG-10-40-10-40) clarifies the tax base and intangible asset valuation methods.